Open Access Open Access Restricted Access Access granted Restricted Access Subscription or Fee Access

 Abstract

-BACKGROUND: The importance of studying the growth and development processes of the child population is due to the significance of the pre-clinical approach aimed at primary disease prevention.
+BACKGROUND: Studying the processes of growth and development in the pediatric population is crucial because of the significance of the pre-nosological approach aimed at primary disease prevention.

-AIM: To provide the constituent entities of the Russian Federation with standards for the physical development of children and adolescents aged 7–17 years.
+AIM: This study aimed to provide the constituent entities of the Russian Federation (RF) with normative data on the physical development of children and adolescents aged 7–17 years.

-CONCLUSION: 40 regional standards for the physical development of the child population have been developed in a standardized manner, which allows taking into account regional characteristics and makes it possible to use them in practical healthcare in the constituent entities of the Russian Federation.
+CONCLUSION: Forty regional normative standards for the physical development of the pediatric population were developed in a standardized manner, allowing for the consideration of regional characteristics and enabling their practical application in healthcare across the constituent entities of the RF.

 Kazan medical journal.
 2024;105(6):1015-1022